SleepingWhale/Link-buncher/README.md

 using:

 1. open web page
-2. click etension icon or bookmark
+2. click extension icon or bookmark
 3. press and hold Shift
 4. move pointer over desirable links(they should get red frame)
 5. release Shift